Solo Mining vs Pool Mining — Which Is More Profitable?

 You should pool mine if:

-• You can’t tolerate multi-month dry stretches emotionally
+• You can’t emotionally tolerate multi-month dry stretches

-• You don’t mind high frequency tax events
+• You don’t mind high-frequency tax events

 Hybrid: split your hashrate

-Many serious miners run hybrid setups: most rigs in a pool for steady income, one or two pointed at solo for the lottery upside.
-This gives you cashflow stability without forfeiting the chance at a clean block reward.
+Many serious miners run hybrid setups — most rigs in a pool for steady income, one or two pointed at solo for the lottery upside.
+You get cashflow stability without forfeiting the shot at a clean block reward.
+For example: 8 rigs in a pool earning ~0.24 BCH/day steady, plus 2 rigs solo earning a ~3.09 BCH block roughly every 7-8 weeks on average.
+The pool covers operating costs; the solo rigs are the “alpha” portion.

 The honest answer to “which is more profitable?”